Oregon Identity Document changes

 First obtain a court order name and/or gender change.

-The process for changing one’s name and/or gender on a driver’s license or state identification varies from state to state.
+The process for changing your name and/or gender on a driver’s license or state identification varies from state to state.

 1. Passport (USA)

-To change the name listed on a passport only, go to the US Passport site to learn about the correct forms to complete and mail in.
+For a name change, go to the US Passport site to learn about the correct forms to complete and documents required.

-Under President Biden, you no longer need a doctor’s letter or any other paperwork to change the gender marker listed on a US passport.
+Thanks to President Biden, you do not need a doctor’s letter or any other paperwork to change the gender marker listed on a US passport.
 The gender marker category options are non-binary (X), female, (F), or male (M).

 You will need to go in person for a new passport, but you may be able to send in your documents by mail if this is a replacement passport.
+A new passport book costs $130 as of 2024.
 Find a Passport Office near you.

 1. Birth Certificate